-To learn about the curious malady known as “decision fatigue,” I was given a very simple assignment: Wear the same outfit and automate as many daily decisions as possible for two weeks and write about whether it gave me more mental clarity.
+To learn about the curious malady known as “decision fatigue,” I was given a very simple assignment: Wear the same outfit and automate as many daily decisions as possible for two weeks, then write about whether it gave me more mental clarity.
 That was it.
 Easy breezy.
 I jumped right in.

 On Day 1, I picked out a crisp white shirt, got dressed, opened the front door and promptly spilled coffee all over myself.
 The first lesson of automating your wardrobe: Select dark fabrics.

 By “automating your wardrobe,” I mean following the fashion examples of Mark Zuckerberg, Steve Jobs and others whose jobs demand a daily deluge of global-scale decision-making.
 The idea is simple: To preserve brain space for the big calls, cut back on the less significant ones, because the collective weight of your choices, layered over and over each other, creates what psychologists call decision fatigue.
-Officially, that’s the “deteriorating quality of decisions made by an individual after a long session of decision-making,” says Jonathan Levav, Ph.D., associate professor at Stanford University.
+Officially, that’s the “deteriorating quality of decisions made by an individual after a long session of decision-making,” says Jonathan Levav, Ph.D., the King Philanthropies professor of marketing at Stanford Graduate School of Business.
 Colloquially it means reaching 4 p.m. and no longer giving a damn about the logjam of problems in your inbox.

 You can’t always control the flow of the big questions, but you can manage the small ones.
-Zuckerberg has a family and a Facebook, and he tends to both in simple gray crew-neck T-shirts.
+Zuckerberg has a family and he has Meta, and he tends to both in simple gray crew-neck T-shirts.
 (On his first day back from paternity leave, he posted a photo of his gray-on-gray closet and asked what he should wear.)
 Jobs was too busy inventing the future to worry much about pattern-matching, so he stuck with jeans and black mock turtlenecks.
-In a July profile, The New York Times wrote that President Barack Obama—who wears only blue and gray suits—daydreamed about retiring to Hawaii to open a T-shirt shop that sold only one size (medium) and one color (white) with Rahm Emanuel, the mayor of Chicago and his former chief of staff.
+In a July 2016 profile, The New York Times wrote that President Barack Obama—who wore only blue and gray suits—daydreamed about retiring to Hawaii to “open a T-shirt shack that sold only one size (medium) and one color (white)” with Rahm Emanuel, the U.S. ambassador to Japan and his former chief of staff.
 When he and Emanuel were faced with problems that had no conclusive answer, they’d turn to each other.
 “White,” Emanuel would say.
 “Medium,” Obama would shoot back.

-“Making decisions uses the very same willpower that you use to say no to doughnuts, drugs or illicit sex,” Florida State professor Roy Baumeister, Ph.D., told The New York Times in 2011.
+“Making decisions uses the very same willpower that you use to say no to doughnuts, drugs or illicit sex,” Roy Baumeister, Ph.D., president-elect of the International Positive Psychology Association told The New York Times in 2011.
 “It’s the same willpower you use to be polite or to wait your turn or to drag yourself out of bed or to hold off going to the bathroom.”
-He explored this and more with John Tierney in their book, Willpower: Rediscovering the Greatest Human Strength.
+He explored this and more with John Tierney in Willpower: Rediscovering the Greatest Human Strength.

-Levav and two other researchers conducted a 2011 study published in the Proceedings of the National Academy of Sciences that found Israeli judges paroled prisoners who appeared early in the morning about 65 percent of the time, while those with late-afternoon appointments were paroled less than 10 percent of the time.
-The afternoon prisoners weren’t significantly different; they just showed up when the judges were tired and therefore making the lowest-maintenance calls.
+In 2011, Levav and two other researchers conducted a study published in the Proceedings of the National Academy of Sciences that found Israeli judges paroled prisoners who appeared early in the morning about 65% of the time, while those with late-session appointments were paroled nearly 0% of the time.
+After a meal break, the probability jumped back to about 65% before resuming its decline.
+The later-session prisoners weren’t significantly different.
+They just showed up when the judges had decision fatigue and therefore making the lowest-maintenance calls.

-Generally speaking, I have fewer problems than Obama, Jobs, Zuckerberg, Israeli judges and most people on earth.
+Generally speaking, I have fewer problems than Obama, Jobs, Zuckerberg, Israeli judges and most people on Earth.
 But I do have a wife, two energetic sons, a writing business and a daily grind.
-I also love making decisions in the most convoluted manner possible, which usually involves some combination of instinct, friend recommendations, Yelp suggestions, Amazon testimonials, random Google searches and several competing strains of obsessive-compulsive disorder.
-(Recently I took two days to decide which NASCAR hat to buy.)
+I also love making decisions in the most convoluted manner, which involves some combination of instinct, friend recommendations, Yelp suggestions, Amazon testimonials, Google searches and several competing strains of obsessive-compulsive disorder.
+(I once took two days to decide which NASCAR hat to buy.)
 There is more data available to us now than ever before, and I do cannonball dives into it.

-I was intrigued to see whether eliminating the tiny, wee decisions (Am I feeling the BLT or the tomato basil soup?) would truly free up hard-drive space for the big ones.
-I dug in and made a plan, and then I spilled coffee all over it.
+I was intrigued to see whether eliminating the tiny decisions would truly free up space for the big ones.
+I dug in and made a plan to reduce my decision fatigue, and then I spilled coffee all over it.

 This proved tricky.
-Deciding what to wear on a garden-variety Tuesday is one thing; picking an outfit to which you’ll be chained for two weeks introduces several new layers of commitment.
+Deciding what to wear on a garden-variety Tuesday is one thing; picking an outfit to wear every day for two weeks introduces several new layers of commitment.

 I considered my needs.
-I work from home, so on many days my interactions are limited to baristas and the lunch crew at Amore Pizzeria.
+Since I work from home, many days my interactions are limited to baristas and the lunch crew at Amore Pizzeria.
 I don’t need anything fancy, but I do need adaptability—something suited for home and the coffee shop, lunches and interviews, school registration and playgrounds.
-I also needed something temperature-appropriate.
-(I wrote this during a murderous July heat wave that inflated temperatures in my Indiana hometown from Comfortable Low 80s to Surface of the Sun.)
-I also hoped to be reasonably stylish—nothing sleeveless, no bracelets and no concert T-shirts, although I did look preeeetty hard at my Guns N’ Roses shirt.
+My outfit also needed to be temperature-appropriate.
+(I wrote this during a murderous July heat wave that inflated temperatures in my Indiana hometown from “comfortable low 80s” to “surface of the sun.”)
+I also hoped to be reasonably stylish—nothing sleeveless, no bracelets and no concert T-shirts, although I did look pretty hard at my Guns N’ Roses shirt.

 Once I started considering these questions, others began bubbling up faster than I could swat them away: Should I wear button-up shirts?
 Will I be too hot?
 Should I stick with short sleeves?
 Jeans or shorts?
 I don’t like wearing shorts.
 If I wear shorts, does that mean shoes or sandals?
 Am I a hard no on the Guns N’ Roses shirt?

-Then it hit me: This was the exact sort of unending, superficial, time-killing decision-making I was assigned to avoid.
-Four minutes in and I was already slogging through an invisible decision swamp about my outfit when I had specific orders not to.
+Then it hit me.
+This was the exact sort of unending, superficial, time-killing decision-making I was trying to avoid.
+Four minutes in and I was already slogging through an invisible decision swamp about choosing the outfit I would wear every day when I had specific orders not to.

 I stopped it cold and went full Zuck: gray crew-neck T-shirt, jeans and a pair of Vans.
 It was versatile and inexpensive, and no one would notice if I coated myself in coffee.
-I stacked a week’s worth of outfits in my closet for easy morning access and did a hard reset.
+I stacked a week’s worth of outfits in my closet and did a hard reset.